vsueiro/cim643/2025/spring-R/README.md

   <p>Please adhere to the following overarching institutional principles for the use of AI systems in any SoC coursework:</p>

   <ul>
-    <li>Unless expressly approved by the instructor in writing, AI system outcomes should not be incorporated in final submissions or deliverables.
+    <li>Unless expressly approved by the instructor in writing, AI system outcomes should <u>not</u> be incorporated in final submissions or deliverables.
 They should solely be employed for process and research purposes.</li>
     <li>Students must properly cite the AI systems and document the pertinent prompts utilized during their process and research in the final assignment outcomes.</li>
     <li>Unless expressly approved by the instructor in writing, refrain from using the names of artists, designers, companies, or brands within the prompts.
 This is to uphold the artistic integrity of those involved.</li>
     <li>The instructor must ensure equitable access to any AI systems utilized in the course.
 This means that platforms used by students to meet course requirements must be freely accessible or offered through a UM-provided subscription.</li>